matychanneko/Mood-Based-Playlist/Tutorial.md

-# Tutorial: How to Add a New Mood
+# Tutorial: How to add a new mood

 This guide explains how to add a new mood to the Mood-Based Playlist Generator application.